 2022 — Russia invaded Ukraine.
 Oil spiked.
 The rand weakened.
 In July, SA hit an all-time record of R26.74 per litre.
 Cost-of-living protests followed.

-2026 — prices have eased from the peak but R19.92 is the new normal.
-Over 35% of the pump price is taxes and levies.
+April 2026 — the US-Iran conflict pushed oil past $100 a barrel.
+Petrol jumped R3.06 per litre and diesel surged R7.37 per litre in a single month.
+Inland 95 ULP hit R23.36.
+Government introduced a temporary R3/litre fuel levy reduction to soften the blow — without it, the increase would have been over R5.
+Over 35% of the pump price is still taxes and levies.
 The basic fuel price — what the actual petrol costs — is less than two-thirds of what you pay.